Cremation cost in Australia: a modern crematorium among native gardens

 Purchase an urn.
 Funeral directors offer urns from $100 to $2,000+, but there is no legal requirement to buy one from the funeral director.
 Any suitable container works, and urns can be purchased independently online for less.

-Choose direct cremation.
-If you do not need a formal ceremony at the time of cremation, direct cremation saves $1,500 to $6,000 compared to a cremation with service.
+Direct cremation.
+Where families do not need a formal ceremony at the time of cremation, direct cremation tends to cost $1,500 to $6,000 less than a cremation with service.

-Hold a separate memorial.
-A memorial at home, a park, or a community venue costs a fraction of a funeral-home chapel service and can happen whenever the family is ready.
+A separate memorial.
+A memorial at home, a park, or a community venue tends to cost a fraction of a funeral-home chapel service, and can happen whenever the family is ready.

-Skip the coffin upgrade.
-For a direct cremation, nobody sees the coffin.
-The cheapest option ($135 to $300) is adequate.
+The coffin.
+For a direct cremation, the coffin is not viewed.
+The cheapest option ($135 to $300) covers the requirement.

 Frequently asked questions